fablabbcn/smartcitizen-data/README.md

 jupyter lab
 ```

 This will open a web browser instance (by default [localhost:8888/lab]()) which gives access to the tools in the framework.
-The `analysis.ipynb` is meant as an example, but any configuration is possible, even without the `jupyter lab` interface (of course).
+The `main.ipynb` is meant as an example, but any configuration is possible, even without the `jupyter lab` interface (of course).

 ## Features